janko/flickrie/README.md

 [sudo] gem install flickrie
 ```

-You first need to set the API key.
+Then in your app you require it and set the API key.

 ```ruby
 require 'flickrie'